-Today’s interview is with Kathleen Sciacca, a trainer and programmer for Motivational Interviewing, as well as a pioneer in the development of integrated treatment for co-occurring mental illness and substance disorders.
-Her integrated treatment programs and motivational interviewing trainings have been implemented across numerous states, communities and programs.
+This complete guide to motivational interviewing features an in-depth interview with Kathleen Sciacca, a trainer and pioneer in integrated treatment for co-occurring disorders.
+Her motivational interviewing programs have been implemented across numerous states and communities..

-And now, without further ado, Kathleen, could you please expand upon your initial comment about Motivation Interviewing?
+And now, without further ado, Kathleen, could you please expand upon your initial comment about Motivational Interviewing?

 The depth to which Rogers’ client-centered approach can evoke a client’s intrinsic understanding and motivation to change is phenomenal.
 As a communication style MI requires transitioning from traditional question answer advice giving “expert” grounded interventions to a set of five core interviewing skills that must be used as a comprehensive skill set.